elliebartling/astro-blog/src/content/blog/On gaining by giving something up.md

 title: On giving something up to gain access to something better
 created: 2024-06-29
 modified: 2024-07-01
-projects:
-people:
-tags: [lessons-from-chess, writing]
+tags:
+  - mindset
+  - chess
+aliases:
-aliases: [On giving something up to gain access to something better]
+  - On giving something up to gain access to something better
 ---

 # On giving something up to gain access to something better
-#lessons-from-chess
-#writing

 [[Look for sacrifices that can open up the king to an attack]]